oroinc/documentation/backend/automated-tests/behat.rst

     tmpfs  /var/tmpfs  tmpfs  nodev,nosuid,noexec,noatime,size=4G  0 0

-Copy MySQL to tmpfs:
+Copy PostgreSQL to tmpfs:

 .. code-block:: none

-    sudo service mysql stop
+   sudo service postgresql stop
-    sudo cp -Rfp /var/lib/mysql /var/tmpfs
+   sudo cp -Rfp /var/lib/postgresql /var/tmpfs

-We need to tell AppArmor to let MySQL write to the new directory by creating an alias between the default directory and the new location.
+We need to tell AppArmor to let PostgreSQL write to the new directory by creating an alias between the default directory and the new location.

 .. code-block:: none

-    echo "alias /var/lib/mysql/ -> /var/tmpfs/mysql," | sudo tee -a /etc/apparmor.d/tunables/alias
+   echo "alias /var/lib/postgresql/ -> /var/tmpfs/postgresql," | sudo tee -a /etc/apparmor.d/tunables/alias

 For the changes to take effect, restart AppArmor: